How to Prevent Razor Burn

 Before we get into how to prevent and treat razor burn, firstly, let me help you understand exactly what it is and what some underlying causes may be;

-Razor Burn will appear as a small rash with red bumps that may feel like they are burning, hence the name “Razor Burn.”
-These symptoms will occur anywhere you may shave, in men and women.
+Razor Burn will appear as a small rash with red bumps that may feel like they are burning, hence the name ‘Razor Burn.’
+These symptoms, which can also include itching and dryness, will occur anywhere you may shave, in men and women.
+In severe cases, razor burn can lead to swelling, pus-filled bumps, and even scarring.

 There are a few main factors that cause Razor Burn;